And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Global minimum tax in an election year.

-One more sound bite on this health care business, and then we'll take a break and get to your calls.
+One more soundbite on this health care business, and then we'll take a break and get to your calls.

-Juan Williams, aforementioned Juan Williams, uh last night on special reports on the All-Star panel, the fill-in host was Shannon Bream.
+Juan Williams, aforementioned Juan Williams, last night on special reports on the All-Star panel, the fill-in host was Shannon Bream.

-Brett Brett Brett Bear was not there.
+Brett Baer was not there.

 And Shannon Bream is talking to Juan Williams about the Supreme Court oral arguments on the constitutionality of health care reform.